Skip To Main Content

 More on the Five Core Competencies

 Social and Emotional Learning (SEL) enhances students’ capacity to integrate skills, attitudes, and behaviors to deal effectively and ethically with daily tasks and challenges.
-Like many similar frameworks, CASEL’s integrated framework promotes intrapersonal, interpersonal, and cognitive competence.
+Like many similar frameworks, the California Social and Emotional Learning’s integrated framework promotes intrapersonal, interpersonal, and cognitive competence.
 There are five core competencies that can be taught in many ways across many settings.

 river to star icon